Trainer

 • WHMIS background (purpose, legislation, rights and responsibilities)

-• Hazardous products (formerly Controlled Products) (classes and categories)
+• Hazardous products (classes and categories)

 • Safety Data Sheets (purpose, required content and significance)